 "First who is she?" he pointed to the picture of their daughter.

 Lozen bit the inside of her cheek and looked out the window.
 She wasn't telling him one damn thing about her life or of Evalynne.

 "Fuck you Kingston.
 You lost the right to know about me the minute you left me, Seven years ago." she kept her gaze on what was happening outside the Limo's window.
 She would find a way to escape when the chance was right.
 She would never trust him again.

 He stood at the bottom landing watching her Lozen was sitting on the beach her toes dug into the sand she was leaning back her short cropped black hair blowing in the breeze, it was the mix of the sea and the scent of plumeria he took a deep breath.
 King's eyes looked at her tanned bare shoulders noticing the scars on her left shoulder blade.
-She had barely moved in the twenty minutes he had been standing there, she had barely eaten in the two days he had brought her to his island or would she come out of her bedroom he knew the only reason she was out of it now was she believed he was still away from the Island.
+She had barely moved in the twenty minutes he had been standing there, she had hardly eaten in the two days he had brought her to his island.
+Lozen only came out of her bedroom when she knew he still away from the Island.

 He didn’t know how to get her to talk to him she barely spoke to him, let alone look at him he struggled with how to read her anymore.
 He used to be able to know what she needed before she did but now she was like an empty shell of the vibrant woman he once knew.
 Kingston took a step down the stair then another he needed to be near her even if it meant she would scream at him or hit him he was truly fucked.